openclimatefix/ocf-chart-template/README.md

 For plotly, `pio.templates` is used to set the default chart styling for charts made.
 This is useful if you are using a notebook to create many charts and want the same base styling applied to each chart without having to rewrite the same styling code each time.

+### Using The Style

+1. The first way to use this is to copy and paste the code into your notebook/script where you are generating plotly charts.
+2. Alternatively you can create a seperate file called setup_plotly.py with the style put into a function.
+Then import this function in your notebook/script using something like `from setup_plotly import setup_plotly_template`.
+Then running `setup_plotly_template()`.

 ## OCF Colours

 - ![#E4E4E4](https://placehold.co/15x15/E4E4E4/E4E4E4.png) `#E4E4E4`